solariachip/solariachip.github.io/about.md

 ![Solaria_Chip](https://raw.githubusercontent.com/solariachip/solariachip.github.io/68435d53cdce6ef8a55d72d9a76e1b1b47956747/S%20C-7.png "Solaria Chip")

-Just as the name is an *anagram* of Carli Sophia, the human experience is a mixture of ideas and finding all the ways to connect with one another and live a meaningful life.
-Every day, **Solaria Chip** provides nourishing nibbles on culture, science, food, art, health, climate, lifestyle, philosophy, and anything under the Sun!
+Just as the name is an *anagram* of Carli Sophia, the human experience is a mixture of ideas and finding all the ways to connect with one another and live a meaningful life. **Solaria Chip** provides nourishing nibbles on culture, science, food, art, health, climate, lifestyle, philosophy, and anything under the Sun!

 <p style="text-align: center;">✵✵✵✵✵✵✵✵</p>